Manish-Royan/Learning-SQL/SQL/1.INTRODUCTON/README.md

 * SQL can create views in a database.
 * SQL can set permissions on tables, procedures, and views.

+## ▸ What is database?
+A database is an organized collection of data that can be easily accessed, managed, and updated.
+It is designed to store data in a structured format, allowing users to retrieve and manipulate the data efficiently.

 ## # Type of Database
 Databases can be categorized into several types based on their structure, the type of data they store, and the way they manage that data.
 Here are some of the most common types: